github/docs/content/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization.md

 {% ifversion ghec or ghes %}

-{% note %}
+> [!NOTE]

-**Note**: If your organization belongs to an enterprise, creation of self-hosted runners at the repository level may have been disabled as an enterprise-wide setting.
+> If your organization belongs to an enterprise, creation of self-hosted runners at the repository level may have been disabled as an enterprise-wide setting.
 If this has been done, you cannot enable repository-level self-hosted runners in your organization settings.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise)."

-{% endnote %}

 {% endif %}